capactio/website/community/user-profiles.md

 #### Personality

 - Ambivert (half-introvert, half-extrovert)
-- Cloud-native geek
+- Pragmatic
-- Eager to learn new things
+- Prefers not to constantly learn new tools

 #### Goals